 Number of Covid-19 Coronavirus Cases in Mykonos and the Greek Islands

-Less than 200 people have died from Covid-19 in Greece, out of close to 4000 confirmed cases.
-The average death age is 76.
+As of late December, less than 4000 people have died from Covid-19 in Greece, out of close to 130,000 confirmed cases.
 Most of the confirmed cases are in the Attica region, which includes Athens.
-In the South Aegean region, which includes Mykonos and many of the other popular Greek islands (Santorini, Andros, Kalymnos, Karpathos, Kea, Kos, Kythnos, Milos, Naxos, Paros, Rhodes, Syros, and Tinos), there have only been three dozen reported cases (how many of those were in Mykonos hasn’t been announced, but there was at least one reported case).
+In the South Aegean region, which includes Mykonos and many of the other popular Greek islands (Santorini, Andros, Kalymnos, Karpathos, Kea, Kos, Kythnos, Milos, Naxos, Paros, Rhodes, Syros, and Tinos), there have only been less than 500 reported cases (how many of those were in Mykonos hasn’t been announced, but there was at least one reported case).
 Access to the islands was restricted to permanent residents, so that explains the low number.

 Travel Restrictions in Greece

-Throughout the month of July, the European Union has gradually lifted travel restrictions on a number of countries.
-The list will continue to be reviewed and updated every two weeks.
+Throughout the month of July, the European Union gradually lifted travel restrictions on a number of countries.
 There is a temporary ban on travelers from the United States, but those from Canada, Australia and New Zealand may already travel to the EU and, of course, Greece.

 Is it Safe to Travel to Mykonos, Greece?

-As there is no vaccine against Covid-19, the risk for travelers is still moderate.
+As the world is only beginning to be vaccinated against Covid-19, the risk for travelers is still moderate.
 As you would at home, regularly wash your hands with soap and water, or with an alcohol-based sanitizer, especially after coughing or sneezing.
 Always avoid touching your eyes, nose, or mouth, and cover your mouth and nose with your elbow (not with your hands) or with a tissue, when you cough or sneeze.
 Keep a safe distance (6 feet or about 2 meters) from other people.
 If you develop a fever and/or respiratory symptoms (cough or shortness of breath), postpone your trip, stay indoors, and immediately seek medical assistance.